RobertJoonas/Daylight-Calculator/README.md

 # Daylight-Calculator
-A application for calculating daylight period.
+An application for calculating daylight period.
 Python Flask, HTML, CSS, JS

 ## Required for running the application: